20kdc/c3ds-projects/natsue/docs/NetWrit.md

 # Requirements For `NET: WRIT` Usage In Natsue

-To allow for interesting CAOS-based multiplayer usecases, and with an improved engine appearing to be on the horizon, `NET: WRIT` support is being tentatively added, with the caveat that the original engine's `NET: WRIT` command still doesn't work (the engine will at least crash less now, instead silently failing).
+To allow for interesting CAOS-based multiplayer usecases, and with an improved engine shipping, `NET: WRIT` support has been added, with the caveat that the original engine's `NET: WRIT` command still doesn't work (the engine will at least crash less now, instead silently failing).

 Natsue will at least _try_ to accept `NET: WRIT` messages now, however.
 See `Hypercalls.md` for information about this.